Prepper First Aid Kit: Complete Checklist & Guide

 - Waterproof storage container or bag

-Customize Your Prepper First Aid Kit
+Customize Your Kit for Your Household

 Personal and Family Medical Needs

 A prepper first aid kit for a family of four looks very different from a solo kit.
 Include spare prescription medications, inhalers, EpiPens if prescribed, and diabetic supplies for every member who needs them.
 Pack pediatric dosing syringes and child-appropriate formulations of acetaminophen and ibuprofen.
-Add mobility aids or extra supplies for elderly household members.
-Talk with your pharmacist about emergency refill options — many will authorize a 90-day supply for documented preparedness planning.

 Allergies, Sensitivities, and Environment